BoulderDS/csci_5622_hws/project/assign.md

 ## Midpoint peer feedback

-Each student will provide feedback to three projects from other groups on Piazza by 11:59pm on Nov 27.
+Each student will provide feedback to **one** projects from other groups on Piazza by 11:59pm on Nov 27.
 The feedback should use the following template:

 * What I like about the current progress
 * What I would improve over what has been done